 Demand Generation vs. Lead Generation

 The difference between demand generation and lead generation is simple.
-Demand generation is based around marketing campaigns to create a demand or interest in your product or service.
-Lead generation is based around marketing campaigns to collect information about potential customers and turn them into leads.
+Demand generation is based on marketing campaigns to create a demand or interest in your product or service.
+Lead generation is based on marketing campaigns to collect information about potential customers and turn them into leads.